75lb/table-layout/README.md

 ]
 ```

-The output of table-layout is plain-text table.
+The output of table-layout is a configurable plain-text table.

 ```
 $ cat example/gdp.json | table-layout